-17. ANNEX 1 (INFORMATIVE) - NINE STEPS TO FIRE RISK ASSESSMENT common operations.
+17. ANNEX 1 (INFORMATIVE) - NINE STEPS TO FIRE RISK ASSESSMENT

+Step 1: The fire risk assessor will require relevant information about the premises, the processes carried out in the premises, and the occupants of the premises.
+Information about previous fires will be of value to the assessor, particularly where the organization has multiple sites with common operations.
 Much of the relevant information will be obtained by interviewing a relevant representative or the management, prior to carrying out a physical inspection of the premises.
 At this stage, it is important that relevant information is obtained about the occupants of the premises, particularly those especially at risk in the event of fire.